rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

 5.  **Adherence to Guidelines:** Continuously refer to the App Review Guidelines.
 Pay special attention to privacy, data handling, and user experience.
 Be transparent with Apple about any non-obvious features or third-party integrations.
 6.  **Performance and Security:** Do not underestimate the importance of performance and security.
 Unoptimized apps or those with security vulnerabilities are prime candidates for rejection.

-By systematically addressing these areas, you will significantly increase the likelihood of a smooth App Store approval process and a successful launch for ParleyApp.
+By systematically addressing these areas, you will significantly increase the likelihood of a smooth App Store approval process and a successful launch for Predictive Play.

 ---